A2osX/A2osX/README.md

 ** Kernel 0.9 complete rewrite in progress **

 (Kernel 0.8 has been archived)
 It is confined in Aux LC Bank 1 & 2 to leave enough room at $EOOO for Drivers.
 Network drivers, Mouse, DHGR.DRV can load and fit in Aux LC.
 Now it's time to make all external BINs use new API, then GUI development will resume.

 **A2OSX.BOOT.po**   : 140k BOOT disk image with all binaries
 **A2OSX.DEV.po**    : 140k disk image with ASM binaries, Debug Tools & INClude files
-**A2OSX.SRC.po**  : 800k S-C MASM boot disk image with all sources
+**A2OSX.BUILD.po**  : 800k S-C MASM boot disk image with all sources
+**A2OSX.SRC.po**    : 800k disk image with all sources

 OApple+1,OApple+2,OApple+3 to switch between screens : Kernel Log, text, DHGR.
 (OApple+shift+1,OApple+shift+2,OApple+shift+3 on FR keyboard)

-### **** Developers WANTED ****

-!!!
-Help on writing this code should be greatly appreciated !!!

-...
-In Progress : Document API...
-In Progress : moving TCPIP to socket API
-...

 ## SYS/KM* Supported Hardware At Kernel Level (ProDOS):
 | KM.Name | Status | Comment |